 Public engagement for the 2021 - 2022 plan occurred through the CT Data Collaborative annual conference and a meeting of the Two-Generational (2Gen) Initiative Advisory Board.

 Process for Developing and Implementing the State Data Plan:

-The inaugural State Data Plan, released in December 2018, was developed through an iterative process made up of three phases, each with an opportunity for both public and agency input.
-The three phases included the following:
+The inaugural State Data Plan, released in December 2018, was developed through an iterative process made up of three phases, each presenting opportunities for both public and agency input.
+The three phases include:

-- Phase 1 – Released draft and solicited feedback on a broad set of Principles, Focal Points, and Goals to guide the development of the plan and establish a vision for improving the management, use, and sharing of data for state agencies.
-Feedback was used to develop Phase 2 draft.
+- Phase 1 – A first draft was released and feedback solicited to guide the development of the plan and establish a vision for improving the management, use, and sharing of data for state agencies.
+The feedback was used to develop a Phase 2 draft.

-- Phase 2 – Finalized State Data Plan Principles, Goals, and Focal Points and added specific actions under each principle that assisted in guiding agency actions and implementation.
+- Phase 2 –State Data Plan Principles, Goals, and Focal Points were finalized and added under each principle guiding agency actions and implementation.
 Feedback from both the public and state agencies were used to develop the Phase 3 draft.

-- Phase 3 – Presented a draft of the State Data Plan for approval to the Data Analysis Technology Advisory (DATA) board pursuant to Public Act 18-175.
+- Phase 3 – A draft of the State Data Plan was presented for approval to the Data Analysis Technology Advisory (DATA) board pursuant to Connecticut General Statutes.